 german studies department

-Six semester courses in German literature and culture
+- Six semester courses in German literature and culture (18 credits)

 Note for majors with transfer credits

-Of the 30 credits or ten semester courses, a minimum of 12 credits or four courses beyond Composition and Conversation (i.e., at least four upper-level literature or culture courses) must be taken within the German Studies department at Boston College.
-Courses taken abroad, to be counted toward the major, must be conducted in German.
+Of the 30 credits or 10 semester courses, a minimum of 12 credits or four courses beyond Composition and Conversation (i.e., at least four upper-level literature or culture courses) must be taken within the German Studies department at Boston College.
+Courses taken abroad must be conducted in German to be counted toward the German Studies major.

 Information for all first-year majors

-In all, 30 credits or ten one-semester courses in German, numbered 100 and above, are required to complete the major.
-Courses taken abroad, to be counted toward the German Studies major, must be conducted in German.
-Interested students are asked to contact the faculty advisor for the German major, Professor Michael Resler, Lyons 201C, 617-552-3744, email@example.com.
+In all, 30 credits or 10 one-semester courses in German, numbered 1000 and above, are required to complete the major.
+Courses taken abroad, to be counted toward the German major, must be conducted in German.
+Students must have at least 27 credits in the major program that are not used to fulfill requirements for another major or minor.
+Interested students are asked to contact the faculty adviser for the German major, Professor Michael Resler, Lyons 201C, 617-552-3744, firstname.lastname@example.org.